 You can also trade in 9 base currencies namely:

-The slew of withdrawal and depositing options coupled with no costs help City Index in scoring a solid 10/10.
+The slew of withdrawal and depositing options that are available for investors through out the world helps City Index in scoring a solid 10/10.

 City Index Deposit & Withdrawal Options Score: 10/10

 #6 Customer Support Of City Index

 City Index offers three standard support channels.
 You can get support via telephone, live chat and email: